agebe/ria/README.md

 The language as 2 types of line comments, the java style // and the script style # sign which is used in the first line of the hello world program.
 The first line tells the program loader which interpeter to use to execute the script, also known as [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 Since the first line is a comment for the script engine it will ignore it and hence it is optional.

 The second line simply outputs 'hello, world!' to the console.
-The seasoned java developer probably noticed 2 things here: The println function and the single quote enclosed strings.
+If you have a Java background you might have noticed that the script does not have a surrounding class nor main method, the println function and the single quote enclosed strings.
+The script language does not have its own classes/methods but you can break your script code up into functions though.
+Every script statement that is not part of a function is implicitly wrapped into the main function.
+More on functions is documented a bit furhter down in this README (TODO).

-The println function is simply a variable that is setup by the script engine automatically.
+The println function is simply a variable that is setup by the script engine automatically before the script is run.
 It points to System.out.println method so println and System.out.println are interchangeable.
 The script engine allows to assign method reference to variables.
 Let's try this:

 ```java
 println(typeof println);